The UB Annual Security Report is available to all current UB students and employees and to all prospective UB students and employees upon request.

 When a serious incident occurs that causes an immediate threat to the campus, the first responders to the scene are usually University Police and the Buffalo or Amherst Fire Departments.
 Depending on the nature of the incident, other University at Buffalo departments and local or federal agencies could also be involved.

-University at Buffalo’s Emergency Management website, http://emergency.buffalo.edu/, is the official site for emergency notifications and provides information to keep the community safe and up-to-date in the event of an emergency.
+University at Buffalo’s Emergency Management website, http://emergency.buffalo.edu is the official site for emergency notifications and provides information to keep the community safe and up-to-date in an emergency.
 In accordance with UB’s Emergency Management Program Policy, the website includes information about the university’s emergency response plan and procedures, campus and fire safety, evacuation policies and procedures, and pandemic planning.

 The college conducts numerous emergency response exercises each year, including regularly scheduled drills, tabletop exercises, appropriate follow-through activities, and tests of the emergency notification systems on campus to assess and evaluate the emergency plans and capabilities of the college.

-University Police officers have been trained and certified in advanced police work that includes fire safety, firearms and firearms instruction, first aid and personal safety, hazardous materials, and rapid deployment.
-University Police is aided by a number of campus programs and service organizations, including the Environmental Health and Safety Office, Campus Life, and Counseling Services, which help maintain and promote a safe and healthy work environment for the campus community.
+University Police officers have been trained and certified in advanced police work that includes fire safety, firearms and firearms instruction, first aid and personal safety, hazardous materials, crisis intervention, accident investigation, and rapid deployment.
+University Police are aided by a number of campus programs and service organizations, including the Environmental Health and Safety Office, Campus Life, and Counseling Services, which help maintain and promote a safe and healthy work environment for the campus community.

 Emergency Notification Systems UB Alert

-Every member of the University at Buffalo community plays a role in an emergency situation.
+Every University at Buffalo community member plays a role in an emergency situation.
 Perhaps the most critical aspect of any emergency response is communication.

-Students, faculty, and staff with University email addresses receive emergency notifications by email, and are strongly encouraged to sign up to receive text messages from UB Alert, the college’s free emergency notification service.
-UB Alert can send text messages, recorded voice messages, and e-mail messages to multiple addresses and phone numbers.
-In addition, the system is capable of immediately posting messages to the University at Buffalo home page, social media sites, the campus cable system, and select video message boards.
+Students, faculty, and staff with University email addresses receive emergency notifications by email, and are strongly encouraged to sign up to receive text messages from UB Alert, the University’s free emergency notification service.
+UB Alert can send text, recorded voice, and e-mail messages to multiple addresses and phone numbers.
+In addition, the system can immediately post messages to the University at Buffalo home page, social media sites, the campus cable system, and select video message boards.
 UB Alert immediately connects subscribers with the most up-to-date information concerning emergencies or situations involving a threat to their health or safety, including weather-related emergencies, problems with facilities or infrastructure, and other crucial information.

 Students, faculty, and staff members may enroll to receive text messages from the UB Alert system by visiting the website and entering their University at Buffalo username and password.
 Personal data provided to UB Alert is not used for any other purpose.